FatihKoz/DisposableSpecial/README.md

 * Notam Management airport dropdown does not select already assigned/saved airport!
 Therefore still using old logic and not switched to ajax search.

 ## Release / Update Notes

+27.FEB.25

+* Improved Maintenance logic, provided automation for Line Checks and A/B/C Checks (works with Pirep events)
+* Improved Missions, added a widget and lists for selection, also a frontend page for easy listing and management
+* Added Mission Flight rewards (like Assignments and Random Flights)

 01.FEB.25